ballerina-platform/ballerina-dev-website/learn/references/java-interoperability/ballerina-ffi.md

 }
 ```

 As you can see, you need to first construct an instance of the `ArrayDeque` class.
 The `arrayDequeObj` variable refers to an `ArrayDeque` object.
 Then, you need to pass this variable to both the `pop` and `push` functions because the corresponding Java methods are instance methods of the `ArrayDeque` class.
-Therefore, you need an instance of the `ArrayDeque` class in order to invoke its instance methods.
+Therefore, you need an instance of the `ArrayDeque` class to invoke its instance methods.
 You can think of the `arrayDequeObj` variable as the method receiver.

 ### Calling Methods Asynchronously

 Ballerina internally uses a fixed number of threads.
-Therefore, when calling a Java method, it should return in a reasonable time frame in order to avoid starvation in the Ballerina code execution.
+Therefore, when calling a Java method, it should return in a reasonable time frame to avoid starvation in the Ballerina code execution.

 If the given Java method executes a time-consuming task (i.e., blocking) such as an IO operation, better to do that in a separate thread while yielding the original thread to continue the Ballerina code execution.
 In this case, the Ballerina Scheduler needs to be informed that the work is being completed asynchronously by invoking the `markAsync` method in the `BalEnv` object.
 When the work is completed, the `complete` method has to be called with the return value.